PrairieLearn/PrairieLearn/docs/lmsIntegrationInstructor.md

 Canvas integration via LTI 1.3 is currently available as a public preview.
 General availability of Canvas integration as well as support for other LMS platforms will be coming in the future.

-## Prerequisites

-LTI 1.3 integration is configured on an institution level.
-Institution administrators will need to follow the [setup instructions](lti13.md) to establish a trust relationship between the LMS and PrairieLearn.

 ## Setting up your Canvas course for PrairieLearn

 The first step is to enable PrairieLearn in your Canvas course.
 In your Canvas course,